andyjohnson0/HardView2/README.md

 2. Add `hv.exe` to your path

 3. Run `hv`.
 By default it will display the contents of your My Pictures folder.
-It supports jpeg format pictures only, and the file extension must be `.jpg` or `.jpeg`.
+It supports jpeg and png format pictures only, and the file extension must be `.jpg` or `.jpeg` or `.png`.

 ## Using HardView2